shotstack/php-demos/README.md

 - **layers.php** -
     Layer a title over a background video using tracks.
 The title includes a zoom effect and is semi-transparent.

+- **luma.php** -
+    Create animated transition effects using a luma matte and the luma matte asset type.

 - **status.php** -
     Shows the status of a render task and the output video URL.
 Run this after running one of the render examples.